Resources>Blog>The Emergence and Evolution of scFvs

 The differences of scFv and nanobody in structure.
 DOI: 10.1186/s40364-021-00332-6

 Antibody engineering has significantly advanced with the development of various formats that enhance therapeutic efficacy and diagnostic precision.
-Single-chain variable fragments (scFvs) represent one of these innovative formats.
+Single-chain variable fragments (scFvs) represent one of these innovative antibody formats.
 Consisting only of the variable regions of the heavy (VH) and light (VL) chains of immunoglobulins linked by a short peptide, scFvs maintain the antigen-binding ability of the parent antibody.
 Being 25-30 kDa in size, they are significantly smaller than a full antibody.
 The design of the linker is critical as it influences the stability and the binding affinity of the scFv.

 scFvs were first conceptualized and developed in the late 1980s as researchers sought to create more manageable antibody fragments for therapeutic use.
 These fragments were designed to overcome the limitations posed by the size and complexity of conventional monoclonal antibodies, making them suitable for applications where size and penetration into tissues are crucial.